Keeping an Amazon wish list helps, though. Reference

 There is one more fiber related gift the Mr. Penney got me for Christmas.
 I will show you that one later.

-5 thoughts on “I Know What Boys Like
+5 responses to “I Know What Boys Like”

 And on top of that I visited G-Street Fabrics in Falls Church yesterday.
 Lots of menswear wools in there, and of course lots of gorgeous fabrics for everything else too.
 This store was better than the Potomac Mills location I usually visit.